mhanans/HANYA.KNOW/README.md

 - Dashboard shows counts of chats, documents, categories, and users with quick links to common tasks.
 - Chat answers include numbered citations with relevance scores.
 - Documents can be tagged with categories for targeted queries; manage categories, upload new PDFs, analyze documents, and filter questions by category.
+- Submit and track support tickets with automatic AI-driven categorization and assignment to available PICs.

 ## Configuration
 Default embedding uses a local Ollama instance with `nomic-embed-text`.